 72

-21 3 0
+26 3 0

-"Go first, little kitten," Sirius said.
+"Go first, little kitten," he said, gesturing at the portal.

-"Oh, no," he nonchalantly replied, "I'm just saying, if beasts are lurking on the other side, you'd be the one to die first at least."
+"Oh, no," he nonchalantly replied, "I'm just saying, if beasts are lurking on the other side, you'd be the one to die first, at least."

 "You're the real beast here," Regan hissed, her eyes narrowing.